-Balaban Press was the “most famous” of the woman-run, Jewish printers of the second half of the 19th century (see Jennifer Breger, editor of the Journal of the Jewish Orthodox Feminist Alliance.)
-It was founded by Yehuda Leib Balaban in 1840 in Lemberg, Galicia (present day Ukraine) and published religious works throughout Eastern Europe and the Balkans.
-Balaban’s edition of the Talmud, the preeminent corpus of Jewish knowledge, is considered authoritative.
-Other publications included the Shulchan Aruch, parts of which have been incorporated into today’s standard version, an array of Bible editions and various prayer-books with commentary.
-The title pages of the Balaban books often bore the family coat of arms which featured the image of a lion, symbol of Jerusalem and the tribe of Yehuda from whence the word “Jew” comes.
+Balaban Press was the “most famous” of the woman-run, Jewish printers of the second half of the 19th century.
+Founded by Yehuda Leib Balaban in 1840 in Lemberg, Galicia (Ukraine), the firm published religious works throughout Eastern Europe and the Balkans.
+The Balaban edition of the Talmud, the preeminent corpus of Jewish knowledge, is still considered authoritative.
+Other publications included the Shulchan Aruch, parts of which have been incorporated into today’s standard version, an array of Bible editions, and various prayer-books with commentary.
+The Balaban Press title pages bore a coat of arms that combined the letter B with the image of a standing lion.

-Reflecting the threat the Enlightenment and movements like Wissenschaft des Judentums posed to Jewish life in the east, Balaban’s founder wrote:
+Reflecting the threat Enlightenment-inspired movements like Wissenschaft des Judentums posed to Jewish life in the east, Yehuda Leib Balaban wrote:

 "Only Moses and men of the Great Congregation are worth printing their books.

-Despite Balaban’s disinterest in modern Jewish literature and science, his descendants would include Meir Balaban, founder of the field of Polish-Jewish historiography.
-In Haaretz' review of the Hebrew translation of Balaban's History of the Jews of Krakow and Kazimierz, David Assaf compared Meir Balaban to the eminent American historian and BMM author, Steven J. Zipperstein, characterizing Balaban's work as "nothing short of a historiographical-cultural event" and adding:
+Despite Balaban’s aversion to the Western cure, his descendants would include Meir Balaban, founder of the field of Polish-Jewish historiography.
+In Haaretz' review of Balaban’s History of the Jews of Krakow and Kazimierz, David Assaf compared him to the preeminent American historian (and BMM author) Steven J. Zipperstein, characterizing the work as "nothing short of a historiographical-cultural event", and declaring:

 "There is no finer, more meticulously researched book on any Jewish community in the world."

-In the 1920’s Meir Balaban took up the directorship of the Tachkemoni Rabbinical Seminary in Warsaw where he apparently came into ideological conflict about the seminary’s pedagogy with the great religious scholar, R. Moshe Soloveitchik (see The Soloveitchik Heritage, Shulamit Meiselman, Ktav 1995).
+In the 1920’s Meir Balaban took up the directorship of the Tachkemoni Rabbinical Seminary in Warsaw where he came into conflict with the great religious scholar, Rabbi Moshe Soloveitchik (see The Soloveitchik Heritage, Shulamit Meiselman, Ktav 1995).
 Balaban would continue to do research and publish until he perished in the Warsaw Ghetto.
 R. Soloveitchik took up leadership of Yeshiva University’s seminary in New York.

-My aunt, Edna Balaban, daughter of Galician immigrant, Samuel Balaban, was born in Manhattan's Lower East Side in 1908.
-When I was twelve she said to me in passing:
+My aunt, Edna Balaban, daughter of Galician immigrant, Samuel Balaban (my grandfather), was born in Manhattan's Lower East Side in 1908.
+When I was twelve or thirteen she revealed to me in passing:

 "In the old country, we printed bibles".

-Like any Jewish kid growing up in New York in the 60’s, I’d been taught about the land of Israel and the centrality of the Bible.
-A small, black, bilingual edition sat undisturbed on our living room bookshelf, amidst the larger, more attractively bound texts that reflected my parents' devotion to reading.
+Like most Jewish children growing up in the Bronx in the 1960’s, I’d been taught about the Bible’s centrality to Jewish life.
+A small, black, bilingual edition sat undisturbed on our living room bookshelf amidst larger more attractively bound texts.

-My father, Oscar Balaban, z"l, was a member of the Yeshiva University affiliated Kingsbridge Heights Jewish Center.
-A sinewy, self-possessed, Salem-smoking, Greenwich Village shopkeeper by day, evenings after a subway ride back to the Bronx saw him transformed into an insatiable bibliophile with a yen for Wouk, Bellow and Stendhal.
+My father, Oscar Balaban, was a member of the Yeshiva University affiliated Kingsbridge Heights Jewish Center.
+A self-possessed, Salem-smoking, Greenwich Village business proprietor by day, evenings saw the irrepressible soul I’ve come to refer to as “Reb Hayim Yehezkal” transformed into an insatiable bibliophile with a yen for Wouk, Bellow and Stendhal.

-My mother, Lillian Balaban née Wiegan, z"l, whose days overflowed with concern for others, and whose piano repertoire consisted of a single work, Voice of the Heart, similarly spent her few available minutes reading, in later years almost exclusively the works of Eudora Welty.
-So the books passed regularly between my parents’ night-tables, and finally to the living room bookshelf.
-The Adventures of Augie March and The Winds of War stood proudly alongside A Gathering Storm and The Red and the Black.
-Titles of lesser import made their way to the upper reaches of the dining room coat closet.
+My mother, Lillian Balaban née Wiegan, whose days overflowed with heartfelt concern for others, similarly spent her few available minutes reading, in later years almost exclusively the works of Eudora Welty.
+The books passed regularly between my parents’ night-tables, and finally to the bookshelf.
+The Adventures of Augie March and The Winds of War stood proudly alongside The Gathering Storm and The Red and the Black.
+Titles of lesser import were exiled to the upper reaches of the dining room coat closet.

-My father had endured the premature death of his own father as a teenager, followed by the loss of a first wife and baby, and then finally his business during the Depression.
+R. Hayim Yehezkal had survived the premature death of his own father as a teenager, the loss of a first wife and baby, and a business during the Depression.
 Any one of them would have been sufficient to defeat most of us.
-Yet by the time I came along his desire to amuse a toddler pushed aside the emotional residues of tragedy and he would take me on imaginary shopping excursions to buy my grandmother's groceries.
-Each night from my father's bed we would shop together for made-up concoctions, or so I thought, with exotic names like verenikas and kartoffle that my father relished invoking as much out of sentiment for the old foods as because the alveolar r’s made me laugh.
-Later he taught me about the good-natured rivalry between the two European Jewish camps, the "cold hearted" Litvaks and our own team - the"horse-stealing" Galitzianos (I.e. Galicians).
+Yet by the time I came along, Reb Hayim’s imperative to amuse - after sharp intellect, impregnable humility and physical power, his most prominent quality - easily overcame tragedy’s weight.
+At bedtime we would go pretend-shopping for made-up concoctions, or so I thought, with impossible to pronounce names like verenikas and kartoffle, that he relished invoking because the alveolar r’s made me laugh.
+Later, with glint in eye, he taught me about the good-natured rivalry between the two European Jewish camps, the "cold hearted" Litvaks and our own team - the "horse-stealing" Galitzianos (I.e. Galicians).
 Their common fate would only become known decades later.

-Yet despite the palpable richness of my Jewish identity and a family culture bursting with books, the dawn of adulthood left me uninterested in my newfound connection to bible printing.
-When my brother left home to attend Harvard, the rest of us moved to a leafy section of the Bronx that had more driveways and kinds of Judaism than I knew existed.
+Despite the palpable richness of my Jewish identity and a home decorated with books, the dawn of adulthood left me completely uninterested in my connection to bible printing.
+When my brother, Stuart, left home for Harvard, we moved to a leafy section of the Bronx that had more driveways and kinds of Judaism than I knew existed.
 My own bookshelf would soon be graced with the works of Salinger and Dostoevsky.

-Quietly informing my still inchoate perspective on life was the odyssey of my maternal grandfather.
-As a child in Lodz, Poland at the end of the 19th century, Abraham Wiegan had survived famine by running away from heder and apprenticing himself to a baker.
-After emigrating with his family to Manhattan’s Lower East Side, marrying an unusually loving aviphile from Maramarosh Seegit, and an abbreviated career on the Yiddish stage, he quickly rose to Duff Goldman-like celebrity baker status, with the New Yorker anointing him “the veritable Saint-Gaudens of bakers in our times” - a reference to the renown American sculptor.
-Brendan Gill's profile of my grandfather, "The Artist", focused on a particularly stupendous cake he had erected in honor of the 27th birthday of the Red Army, and how he built the massive confection with the intention of sending its only slightly less stupendous leftovers to the mentally impaired children at Halloran Hospital.
-Exploring my grandfather's "feelings about baking and life", Gill quotes him as follows:
+After a turn on the Yiddish stage alongside the luminous Thomashevski, Abe Wiegan returned to baking and rose through talent and love of craft to Duff Goldman-like celebrity status.
+In 1945, the New Yorker anointed him “the veritable Saint-Gaudens of bakers in our times” - in reference to the renown American sculptor.
+Brendan Gill's touching profile, "The Artist", described a particularly stupendous cake Abe erected in honor of the 27th birthday of the Red Army, detailing how he built the massive confection intending to send its only slightly less stupendous leftovers to the mentally impaired children at Halloran Hospital.
+Describing his "feelings about baking and life", the artist confesses: